MrStLouis/laserfiche.github.io/src/docs/guides/laserfiche-tables/index.md

 # Accessing Lookup Tables from Reporting Applications

 The Laserfiche Lookup Table API supports the OData 4 standard, which enables it to be used with popular reporting applications like PowerBI, Tableau, and Excel.
-This guide will walk you through how to connect to your Lookup Tables from PowerBI and Excel, but these instructions should generally apply to most reporting tools that support connecting to data via the OData standard.
+This guide will walk you through how to connect to your Lookup Tables from these tools, but these instructions should generally apply to most reporting tools that support connecting to data via the OData standard.
 If this is your first time working with the Lookup Table API, it is recommended that you review the [table API overview](./../../api/odata-api-reference/) first.

 ## 1. Configure a Lookup Table
 Lookup Tables are configured in `Process Automation -> Data Management -> Lookup Tables` and belong to either `Global` or a specific Process Automation Project which defines the security scope.
 You can read more about Projects in Process Automation [here](https://doc.laserfiche.com/laserfiche.documentation/en-us/Default.htm#../Subsystems/ProcessAutomation/Content/Resources/Teams/projects.htm?TocPath=Process%2520Automation%257CTeams%257CProjects%257C_____0).